-Some of the biggest names in racing have appeared on Kentuckiana Motorsports over the past twenty years: Richard Petty, Buddy Baker, Dan Wheldon, Jeff Gordon, Dennis Anderson, Joey Logano, Sarah Fischer, Tony Stewart, Darrell Waltrip, Morgan Lucas, Benny Parsons, Jim Koehler, A-J Almendinger, Jimmie Johnson, John Andretti, Dario Franchitti, and so many more!
+Some of the biggest names in racing have appeared on Kentuckiana Motorsports over the past two decades: Richard Petty, Buddy Baker, Dan Wheldon, Jeff Gordon, Dennis Anderson, Joey Logano, Sarah Fischer, Tony Stewart, Darrell Waltrip, Morgan Lucas, Benny Parsons, Jim Koehler, A-J Almendinger, Jimmie Johnson, John Andretti, Dario Franchitti, Michael Waltrip, Rusty Wallace, and many more!
 We'll continue to feature them on Kentuckiana Motorsports!
 And we'll continue to also showcase local racing!
 And those who support it!

 Facts & Trivia